RSA Spark submissions for 2025 are now closed. Thank you to all students who took part.

 What’s in it for students?

-Students taking part will benefit from learning workshops, feedback from our expert panel, digital badges to evidence their participation, and the chance to be shortlisted for our annual showcase event and The RSA Spark Entrepreneurs programme.
+Students taking part benefitted from feedback from our expert panel, digital badges to evidence their participation, and the chance to be shortlisted for our annual showcase event and the RSA Spark Entrepreneurs programme.

 Accessing learning opportunities

 Our briefs have been designed to challenge and inspire students to connect creative learning with future career purpose.
-Through taking part in RSA Spark, students have an opportunity to grow 10 capabilities for life that are important when innovating in ways that positively impact people, places and planet.
+Through participating in RSA Spark, students had the opportunity to develop 10 capabilities for life that are essential for innovating in ways that positively impact people, places, and the planet.

-Each brief is designed as a five-stage creative process and so we’ve provided five online learning workshops for each stage to guide submissions.
+Each brief was designed as a five-stage creative process, and so we’ve provided five online learning workshops for each stage to guide the development of submissions.

 A wavy path diagram with five labeled icons: Discover your purpose, Explore diverse perspectives, Envision futures, Test your impact, and Explore enterprise.
 Arrows connect each step.
 Text at the start: "Choose your brief," and at the end: "Submit your idea.

-The workshops are optional to attend and not a prerequisite for participating in RSA Spark.
-You can join or playback our interactive workshops if you want to strengthen your skills in these areas and earn an RSA Spark digital badge.
+You can playback our interactive workshops if you want to strengthen your or your students’ skills in these areas.

 Showcasing and growing your ideas

-To celebrate the best of the submissions this academic year, we will be shortlisting 10 ideas for each brief and inviting them to take part in our exclusive showcase event in September.
+To celebrate the best of the submissions this academic year, we shortlisted up to 10 ideas for each brief and have invited the individuals or teams behind the ideas to take part in our exclusive showcase event in September 2025.

 The showcase will be live at RSA House for a month, as well as online for a year.